Contains -- "Martin Classification of Difficulty for U.S. State Highpoints."

 Highpointing refers to the activity of reaching the highest natural elevation(s) in some specified region.
 The region could be a state, geographical area, country, continent, or the world.
 The purpose of this article is to describe the activity and benefits of pursuing a United States (50) highpoints project.
 Highpointing is an excellent activity for individuals of all ages.
 Planning and then traveling to state highpoints involves healthy outdoor recreation with concomitant learning of state and regional geography and history.
 It's great fun, and can be a terrific personal, family, or group project.
 Some state highpoints can be done in a car as "drive-ups," some are easy hikes, others require cross country travel, and some involve climbing with considerable exposure or travel on glaciers where ropes are required.

-The earliest reference found relating to state highpoints was a 1909 article in The National Geographic Magazine (NGM) titled "The Highest Point in Each State."
+The earliest reference found relating to state highpoints was a 1909 article in The National Geographic Magazine titled "The Highest Point in Each State."
 It is interesting that the locations of some state highpoints were not known, the elevations of several others were listed as approximate, and some highpoints listed were later discovered to be incorrect.
-"Highpointing" has come a long way since the NGM article; there are now state highpoint guides, and even a Highpointers Club.
+"Highpointing" has come a long way in the past 100 years; there are now state highpoint guides, and even a Highpointers Club.

 II.
 Benefits of Highpointing